-Upon written instructions from a client, Eagle will allocate a dollar amount into a specified money market fund or fixed income instrument identifying it in the portfolio as an unsupervised (vs. reserved) asset.
-No Eagle management fee will be charged on that unsupervised investment.
-Additions to or deletions from those investments must be made in dollar terms and in writing.
+Upon written instructions from a client, Eagle will allocate a dollar amount into a specified money market fund, fixed income instrument or other asset, identifying it in the client's portfolio as an unsupervised asset.
+Additionally, as directed in writing by a client, Eagle may move existing cash or securities in a client's account into this unsupervised category.
+No Eagle management fee will be charged on any unsupervised assets.
+Eagle must be notified of additions to or deletions from those investments in writing.
+For the avoidance of doubt, Eagle will in no way manage or monitor any securities placed in this unsupervised category.